how to run a dispensary successfully

 Much like the nuclear theory of mutually assured destruction, if we start down the path of cannibalization, then everyone will lose.

-9. Connect With Your Community
+9. Connect With Your Local Community

 Sure, you can sell just like any other corporate brick-and-mortar, but it’s in your brand’s long-term best interests to find ways to support and, more importantly, engage with your community.